VibeCheck vs. Relatio: Which Relationship App Actually Works for Men?

 |---|---|---|---|

-| Primary Goal | Daily tactical cycle support | Long-term intimacy education | Private cycle tracking with insights |
+| Primary Goal | Daily tactical cycle support | Long-term skill education | Private cycle intelligence |

-| Who Uses It | Just the man | Man or couple (works best together) | Just the man |
+| Who Uses It | Individual user | Individual or couple (optimized for couples) | Individual user |

-| Daily Value | AI push notifications with missions | Video courses and exercises | Phase-based insights and alerts |
+| Daily Value | AI-generated daily guidance | Video courses and exercises | Phase-based insights and alerts |

-| Intimacy Focus | Emotional timing and support | Performance, ED resources, Kegel training | Biological timing windows |
+| Intimacy Content | Emotional timing and support | Performance, wellness, Kegel training, relationship skills | Biological timing observations |

 | Platform | iOS only | iOS and Android | iOS and Android |

-| Privacy Level | Cloud storage with AI training | Cloud storage, account-based | 100% local device processing |
+| Privacy Architecture | Cloud storage with AI training uses | Cloud storage, account-based | 100% local device processing |

-| Price | $9.99/month or $119.88/year | $14.99-$24.99/month or $149.88-$299.88/year | $4.99/month or $49.99/year |
+| Price (per Relatio's published rates as of 28 April 2026) | $9.99/month or $119.88/year | $14.99-$24.99/month or $149.88-$299.88/year; verify at getrelatio.com | $4.99/month or $49.99/year |

 | Partner Participation | Not required | Strongly encouraged | Not required |

-| Learning Curve | None - read and act | Moderate to high (coursework) | Low (data-focused interface) |
+| Learning Curve | None - read and act | Moderate to high (coursework) | Low (data-focused) |

 | Free Trial | No | 7-day trial | 14-day trial |

-| Offline Mode | Limited (needs internet for AI) | No (streaming video) | Full offline functionality |
+| Offline Mode | Limited | No (streaming video) | Full offline functionality |

 | Data Portability | Export basic reports | No export options | Full CSV export |

-| Best For | Men wanting immediate actionable advice | Couples committed to structured improvement | Privacy-conscious users who want control |
+| Best Suited For | Users wanting immediate actionable guidance | Couples committed to structured skill development | Privacy-prioritizing users who want control |

 The Verdict: Who Should Buy What